Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 }
 ```

 ### Custom list operations

-In addition to the operations mentioned in the quickstart, There are more operations to help you manage and use the custom list feature.
-These examples use Python.
+In addition to the operations mentioned above.
+There are more operations to help you manage and use the custom list feature.

-#### Get all terms in a term list
+#### Get all blockItems by blocklistName

 1. Use method **GET**.
 2. The relative path should be "/text/blocklists/{blocklistName}/blockitems?api-version=2023-04-30-preview".
-3. In the **blocklistName** parameter, enter the Name of the list that you want to get (in our example, **1234**).
+3. In the **blocklistName** parameter, enter the Name of the list that you want to get (in our example:**1234**).
 4. Substitute [Endpoint] with your endpoint.
 5. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field.